Your 3 year old won’t stay in bed? You aren’t alone! Get practical and helpful tips for when your child suddenly won’t sleep alone.

 2. Set clear expectations

 We’re often in “response mode,” taking action based on how our kids behave.
-But you don’t have to wait until an incident happens to remind your 3 year old what he should or shouldn’t do.
-In fact, let him know long before bedtime rolls around.
+But you don’t have to wait until an incident happens to remind your 3 year old what she should or shouldn’t do.
+In fact, let her know long before bedtime rolls around.

-For instance, during the day when he’s happy and receptive, remind him about what happens during your bedtime routine.
-Be specific, from the number of books you’ll read, to the step-by-step process of what happens after you turn off the light.
+For instance, during the day when she’s happy and receptive, remind her about what happens during your bedtime routine.
+Be specific, from the number of books you’ll read to the step-by-step process of what happens after you turn off the light.

 “After bath time, we’ll read these four books,” you might start.
 “Then I’ll hand you your stuffed animal, turn off the lights, and leave the room.
 I’ll be in the kitchen, and you’ll stay in bed to sleep.”